Tim-U-12/bootcamp_project_one/README.md

 # bootcamp_project_one
-## USA Used vehicle Market analysis - Project Team 7
+## USA Used Vehicle Market Analysis - Project Team 7

 ## Project Scenario
 Our corporate client Used-Car Online Pty Ltd (UCO) is asking us to provide a comprehensive data analysis of the used car online market in the USA, according to the dataset file named ‘Vehicles.csv’.
 UCO requires us the following:
 - Demonstrate a clear data frame to list ['id', 'region', 'price', 'year', 'manufacturer', 'model', 'condition', 'cylinders', 'fuel', 'odometer', 'title_status', 'transmission', 'drive', 'size', 'type', 'paint_color', 'description', 'county', 'state', 'lat', 'long', 'posting_date’]
 - The top 10 state ranking by the most cars listed and its correlation with population each state - Ina
-- Correlation between odometer (kms run) and price of the car. – Dhiraj
+- Correlation between odometer (kms run) and price of the car – Dhiraj
 - The different types of vehicles listed in US from the year 2000 to 2022 – Anjana
 - Observations based on comparing the Color of the Vehicles listed with the number of listings, prices of listings and manufacturer – Deon